ychen1492/Leetcode/2019-11-24/README.md

 hash here is independent from the array size to improve the speed

+Python's built-in hash table implementation, in the form of the **dict** type, as well as Perl's hash type (%) are used internally to implement namespaces and therefore need to pay more attention to security, i.e., collision attacks.
+Python sets also use hashes internally, for fast lookup (though they store only keys, not values)

 ## Hash function
 A hash function is any function that can be used to map data of arbitrary size to fixed-size values.